ahromis/dockerfiles/bamboo-agent/README.md

 # Docker Bamboo Agent

 This is a minimalistic bamboo agent.
 It can be used as a base to build upon or it can be used with volumes if you build with containers.
-This also container the latest docker client.
+This also contains the latest docker client.

 This is an example of how it it can be run and still use containers to build/test.